3and4/Leither/README_EN.md

 In addition to reading mimei data directly via API and commands, applications can be specified to render Mimei.
 For details, see the sections on "Applications" and "Domain Name Display of Mimeis."

 ### **Applications**
-Users can develop applications based on Leither API that is based on the <a href="https://github.com/hprose">Hprose</a> protocol.
-Hprose support most common development languages.
-Users can directly use Leither system functions in their applications.
-Optimizations for HTML5 applications has been especially made.
+Developers can create applications using the Leither API, which is built on the <a href="https://github.com/hprose">Hprose</a> protocol.
+Hprose supports a wide range of popular programming languages, allowing users to seamlessly integrate Leither system functions into their applications.
+Special optimizations have been made for HTML5 applications to enhance performance.

+**Create Leither App:**\
+In Leither directory, create a directory.
+The directory name is the appName used in the folowing sections.
+Upload *Javascript* or *lua* script, which calls Leither API, into the directory and use the following command to manage the new App.

 **Application backup:**
 ```shell